-- 2.1 The aims of the Mare and Foal Sanctuary Safeguarding policies are: - To ensure robust safeguarding arrangements and procedures are in operation to provide children and young people with appropriate safety and protection whilst at the Mare and Foal Sanctuary, allowing them to participate in a fun, safe environment and in an atmosphere of fair play; - To take all reasonable, practical steps to protect children from harm, discrimination and degrading treatment and respect their rights, wishes and feelings; - To ensure everyone understands their roles and responsibilities in respect of safeguarding and are provided with appropriate learning opportunities to recognise, identify and respond to signs of abuse, neglect and other safeguarding concerns relating to children and young people; - To ensure appropriate action is taken in the event of incidents/concerns of abuse and support provided to the individual/s who raise or disclose the concern.
+- To ensure appropriate action is taken in the event of incidents/concerns of abuse and support is provided to the individual/s who raise or disclose the concern.
 All concerns or allegations of poor practise or abuse are taken seriously and responded to swiftly and appropriately.
-It is the responsibility of child protection experts to determine whether or not abuse has taken place but it is everyone's responsibility to report it; - To ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored; - To maintain high standards of behaviours and good practise through compliance with codes of conduct produced for staff, facilitators /coaches, parents/guardians, children and young people and volunteers.
+It is the responsibility of child protection experts to determine whether or not abuse has taken place but it is everyone's responsibility to report it; - To ensure that confidential, detailed and accurate records of all safeguarding concerns are maintained and securely stored; - To maintain high standards of behaviours and good practise through compliance with codes of conduct produced for staff, trustees, facilitators /coaches, parents/guardians, children and young people and volunteers.
 The policy and procedures are mandatory for everyone involved with the Mare and Foal Sanctuary.
-Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the Mare and Foal Sanctuary.

-- 2.2 The policy will be reviewed annually, or in the following circumstances: - Changes in legislation and/or government guidance; - As required by the Local Safeguarding Children Boards, British Horse Society (BHS) and the British Equestrian Federation (BEF): - As a result of any other significant change or event.
+Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the Mare and Foal Sanctuary. - 2.2 The policy will be reviewed annually, or in the following circumstances: - Changes in legislation and/or government guidance; - As required by the Local Safeguarding Children Boards, British Horse Society (BHS) and the British Equestrian (BE); - As a result of any other significant change or event.